ricardocza/ricardocza/README.md

 ### Hi there!
 Nice to see you here ☺

-- 🌱 I’m a Front-end developer!
+- 🌱 I’m a full stack developer!
-- 🔭 I’m currently working as a Front-end coach, helping the next generation os Developers!
+- 🔭 I’m currently working as a front-end and a back-end coach, helping the next generation os Developers!
 Let's goooo!
 - 💬 Ask me about anything!
 - 📫 How to reach me: <a href="https://www.linkedin.com/in/ricardo-cza/"> <img align="center" src="https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white"/></a>